EwenQuim/ewenquim.github.io/articles/6-strategies-IPD.md

 It is interesting to see that following this strategy will cause you to have the same score than the opponent at the end of the 10,000 rounds.

-#### Conclusion
+#### Conclusion <!-- omit in toc -->

 There are no perfect strategies here.
-Maybe we have to find better ones, that allow to win with a high score while defeating the other!
+Maybe we have to find better ones, that allow to win with a high score *while* defeating the other!

 I told you in the title that we can do better: **control the opponent's gain**.